 The death of the student.

 Semester fee refunds.
-In addition to the circumstances set set forth above, a refund of semester fees may be made under the following conditions:
+In addition to the circumstances set forth above, a refund of semester fees may be made under the following conditions:

 Refund of semester fees will be made on a prorated weekly calendar basis if the student is forced to withdraw from the University for a medical reason(s) which must be confirmed in writing by a licensed healthcare professional deemed acceptable at the discretion of University and, due to withdrawal from the University, must cease to occupy assigned living space.